TheMagnificent11/postgres-ef-aggregate-root-concurrency/README.md

 1. Clone the repository
 2. Navigate to the repository folder
-3. Execute `dotnet test` in the terminal
+3. Execute `dotnet test --logger console --verbosity:detailed` in the terminal

 The first test that just creates an order will pass.